Rainbow-CPaaS/Rainbow-S2S-StarterKit-NodeJS/README.md

 This starter guide will help you :

 - Understand Rainbow S2S API
-- Setup Rainbow-S2S-StarterKit-NodeJS  in a linux server environnement
+- Setup Rainbow-S2S-StarterKit-NodeJS  in a linux server environnement (for other environnements,the tools used here are the same, you will have to refer to installation process for your OS)
 - Subscribe to Rainbow server callback notifications and build your own server application in your chosen languange

 ## Beta disclaimer